shreya-osr5513/HireEngine/README.md

-# HireEngine — Automated Job Aggregation & Alert System:
+# HireEngine: Automated Job Aggregation & Alert System:

 A production-style backend system that automates job discovery, personalization, and notification using scalable architecture and real-time processing.